Alen95/calculator/README.md

 ********
 **Test Case**<br/>
 Initial conditions:<br/>
-- Guideline step 1 has been performed
+-Guideline step 1 has been performed<br/>
 Test :<br/>
 1) Browse to the project's home directory
     1) You see a folder named "devops"